amitflank/Unit_Test_Helper/README.md

 We can now use this to generate our argument combinations.
 `combos = generate_params(wrapped_values)`

 This will output a list of 27 tuples each of which contains a unique combination of each of our words sets that can be passed to a say pytest parameterization.
+>[("hi", "no", "good"), ("hi", "no", "time"), ..., ("dude", "jose", "guy")]

 ### **Adding restrictions to arguments**
 This is nice but lets say I have some restriction on the relationships of my word sets, say if I pass **"hi"** and **"way"** the function im testing will break or my tests take a long time and I don't care about any combination of those two values.